Best Student Credit Cards

 Although upgrading your card after graduation is often a good idea, it’s not always smart to close your student credit card in the process.

 A student credit card is often the first significant credit account reported to the credit bureaus.
 Having a long credit history is important to boost your score, so you don’t want to lose the record of this old account.
 The exception would be if the card has an annual fee — in that case, closing the card might save you money in the long term.

 Additional Resources for Students

 Now you know why finding the best credit cards for college students is important, and you have a guide to help you get started.
 Check out the cards on our list, find one that’s a good fit, submit an application, and use it responsibly.
 You’ll be glad you did when your college credit card helps you earn a good credit score that helps you in the future.

 College Student Credit Card Survey

-Over the last few weeks our team traveled to three different college campuses to survey even more college students.
+LendEDU conducted a study and found that current college students struggle to understand credit scores and reporting basics.
+Our team traveled to three different college campuses to survey even more college students.
 Over that course of surveying, we asked current college students a series of questions about credit cards.

 Our goal was to find out what current college students do and do not know about credit cards.
 Here are the results of our survey:

 1. Do you have a credit card in your name?

 38.46% of students surveyed had a credit card in their name.